404ryannotfound/MMM-CSSBackgrounds/README.md

 ## Contributing

-Contributors are more than welcome!
-Please read [CONTRIBUTING.md](https://gist.github.com/404ryannotfound/0ca9e2841326f3b115b437008fec5233) for details on our code of conduct, and the process for submitting pull requests to us.
+Contributors are more than welcome! :hugs: Please read [CONTRIBUTING.md](https://gist.github.com/404ryannotfound/0ca9e2841326f3b115b437008fec5233) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors